Conservatory Cost

 The final result will likely be slightly over your final cost, as they will share one wall and because your builders will be available and onsite for both parts at the same time.

 How large can a conservatory be before planning permission is necessary?
-Does it vary for height, length, width or is it based on area alone?
+Does it vary for height, length, or width, or is it based on area alone?

 "The possible size of your conservatory depends on the size of the property that you're extending.
-To build without the need for planning permission, a conservatory can't be any bigger than 50% of the area around the original house (including sheds and outbuildings)."
+To build without planning permission, a conservatory can't be any bigger than 50% of the area around the original house (including sheds and outbuildings)."

 conservatory building regulations

-"It all depends on the depth of your footings that were placed in for the original conservatory.
-Also would need to get an invoice with building control, and an architect to draw up plans for the builder you use and to assess the planning permission which you would have to submit to your local council for approval.
-Also would have to change drains to allow a wet room."
+"It depends on the depth of your original conservatory footings.
+You would need to get an invoice with building control, and an architect to draw up plans for the builder and to assess the planning permission which you would have to submit to your local council for approval."

 How to Keep Conservatory Costs Down